songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 ### {{% task %}} Deploy a second frontend/backend application

 First we need a simple application to show the effects on Kubernetes network policies.
-Let's have a look at the following resource definitions:
+Create a file named `simple-app.yaml` with this content:

 ```yaml
 apiVersion: apps/v1